manassaloi/manassaloi.github.io/_posts/2020-05-04-snapchat-stories.markdown

 title:  "Snapchat stories"
 ---

-Origin story of Snapchat stories: something Evan Spiegel conceived as an alternative to the standard newsfeed on other social networks
+Origin story of Snapchat stories: something Evan Spiegel conceived as an alternative to the standard newsfeed on other social networks.

 ![Snapchat stories](/assets/img/snapchat_stories.png)